robertbetts/RegtechGuide/README.md

 # Regtech Guide

-A guide for building technology platforms and systems in regulated environments.
-The FintechForge Method together with agentic, generative AI is used for all content creation.
+A reference guide for building technology platforms and systems in regulated environments.
+The content was curated using the FintechForge Method.

-## Highlevel book description
+## Description

-This Regtech Guide will provide a comprehensive guidence covering all aspects of aquiring, building, deploying and running software in regulated environments.
-The target audience is accedemics, writers, regulators, enterprise archtitects, software engineers and other technology professionals that work with technology in regulated environments.
+This Regtech Guide provides a comprehensive reference guide covering all aspects of aquiring, building, deploying and running software in regulated environments.
+The target audience are accedemics, writers, regulators, enterprise archtitects, software engineers and other technology professionals who work with technology in regulated environments.

-## Agent Personas
+## Method Prespectives - Agent Personas
-- **moderator**: Curate, introduce, moderate, expand and summarise all topics.
+- **moderator**: Curate, introduce, moderate, expand and synthesize.
 - **positive_expert**: Present optimistic, supportive, and forward-thinking perspectives on regtech topics, while maintaining factual accuracy and substantiating all claims.
-- **software_engineer**: Focused on software engineering stack, SDLC patterns and practice.
-Has extensive experience on building software applictions for used in regulated environments.
+- **software_engineer**: Focused on software engineering: technology stack, SDLC patterns and practice.
+Has extensive experience on building software applictions in regulated environments.
-- **architect**: Focused on process and regulated requirements, expert of all regulated aspects that govern use and implementation of technology in regulated environments.
+- **architect**: Focused on process, specific regulatory requirements.
+Expert of all regulated aspects that govern the use, implementation and scaling of technology in regulated environments.
-- **sre**: Focussed monitoring, observability, change management, deployment and resiliance of regulated technology
+- **sre**: Focussed on monitoring, observability, change management, deployment and resiliance of regulated technology.
-- **negative_expert**: Present critical, skeptical, and opposing views on Regtech topics, while maintaining factual accuracy and substantiating all claims.
-Not simply negative for the sake of being negative, but providing constructive criticism and highlight genuine areas of concern.
+- **negative_expert**: Present critical, skeptical, and opposing views on regtech topics, while maintaining factual accuracy and substantiating all claims.
+Not simply negative for the sake of being negative, but providing constructive criticism and highlighting genuine areas of concern.

 ## General Contribution Guidelines

-All facts presented must always be substantiated by publicly available content and or code. tracking the reference sources is very important.
-The medium of communication will be UK English or the Python programming language as appropriate.
+All facts presented must always be substantiated by publicly available content and or code. - Recording reference sources of fact is required.
+- The medium of communication will be UK English or the Python programming language as appropriate.

 ## FintechForge Method

+Generate and review the file topics.md.
-A document topics.md, will contain a list of relevant discussion topics.
-Each topic will be tracked as completed, in_discussion and future_topic.
+- This file will contain a list of relevant discussion topics.
+- Each topic will be tracked with the the statuses of completed, in_discussion or future_topic.
+- All method perspectives will contribute to all topics.

+### Discussion and Research Orchestration

-Each of the agents will read from the topics.md file and contribute to the discussion until the topic is marked as complete.
-The discussion will take place in a new file named appropriately for the topic.
-Each agent's contributions on the topic will be recorded here.
-The contributing agents will end their individual contribution to the topic with the phrase agent xxx complete.
+Each of the perspective agents will read from the topics.md file and contribute to the discussion until the topic is marked as complete.
+- Each topic discussion is recorded in a file named appropriately for the topic.
+- Each agent's contribution on the topic will be recorded in this discussion topic file.
+- Each agents will end their contribution with the phrase agent xxx complete.
+- It is allowed that each agent could make multiple contributions, each seperately recorded.

-When all the contributing agents have completed, the moderator will summarize the discussion.
-In topics.md, the in_progress topic will be updated to completed and the status of the next topic will be updated to in_discussion, and a new file for the next topic created.
-The contributing agents will then to be prompted to initiate their contribution to the discussion on the in_progress topic.
+When all the contributing agents are complete, the moderator will synthesize the discussion and add this summary to the discussion topic file.
+- In topics.md, the in_progress topic will be updated to completed.
+- The status of the next topic will be updated to in_discussion
+- A new discussion topic file for the next topic created.
+- The contributing agents will then to be prompted to initiate their contributions to the in_progress topic.

+### Synthesizing and Production the Final Reference Documation

+After all the discussion topics are complete, the moderator will synthesize each discussion topic into a single chapter.
+- Do not to overly duplicate topics across chapters, with a preference to referencing a topic in another chapter.
+- Produce a book title / overview page for the Regtech Guide using the publishing metadata provided in the file metadata.yaml.
+- Produce a single file with structured with the overview, contents page and then each of the synthesized chapters.
+    - Render versions in markdown, HTML, epub and pdf formats